quynhnle135/simple-express-crud-api/README.md

-Certainly!
-Below is a draft for a README file for your GitHub repository.
-This draft provides an overview of your simple CRUD API, how to set it up, run it, and details about each endpoint.

----

 # Simple CRUD API with Express.js

 This repository contains a simple CRUD (Create, Read, Update, Delete) API built with Express.js and Node.js.
 It's designed to manage a basic task list, where each task has an ID, title, description, and a completed status.
 This project is ideal for those learning how to build APIs with Express.js or for anyone needing a simple backend for task management applications.